xwal/awesome-stars/README.md

 - [msitarzewski/agency-agents](https://github.com/msitarzewski/agency-agents) - A complete AI agency at your fingertips - From frontend wizards to Reddit community ninjas, from whimsy injectors to reality checkers.
 Each agent is a specialized expert with personality, processes, a
 - [slowmist/openclaw-security-practice-guide](https://github.com/slowmist/openclaw-security-practice-guide) - This guide is designed for OpenClaw itself (Agent-facing), not as a traditional human-only hardening checklist.
 - [steipete/agent-scripts](https://github.com/steipete/agent-scripts) - Scripts for agents, shared between my repositories.
+- [expo/skills](https://github.com/expo/skills) - A collection of AI agent skills for working with Expo projects and Expo Application Services
 - [Kyle-Ye/XcodeLLMEligible](https://github.com/Kyle-Ye/XcodeLLMEligible) -
 - [GaiaNet-AI/gaianet-node](https://github.com/GaiaNet-AI/gaianet-node) - Install, run and deploy your own decentralized AI agent service
 - [NeoTeo/gmp-ios-builder](https://github.com/NeoTeo/gmp-ios-builder) - A bash 4 script to build the Gnu Multi Precision library as a framework for iOS devices (and Simulators).